 At a personal level, I gained much and I am aware that others on the course did too — this is in my experience, quite a unique benefit.Behaviour Consultant

 Part 2 consists of ten days of intensive but enjoyable training.
-The two separate weeks are held approximately a month apart and include the observation of live therapy sessions in which the tutors work with real patients.
+The two separate weeks are held approximately a month apart and include the observation of therapy sessions given by HG tutors with real patients.

 The profound teaching style and practical approach is highly stimulating and generates much extra-curricular thought and discussion.